Physical Therapist

 I run track and play tennis year round and my family and friends notice that the right side of my body is a lot stronger more like my legs/thigh.
 How can i even out my strength to prevent injury?

-Asked by tasha about 11 years ago
+Asked by tasha over 11 years ago

 I have two hips placed one 2006 and another 2015.
 I began riding a recumbent trike as I live on a wonderful trail.
 Here’s my problem after riding 6 miles I can not get up off the trike.its as if the muscles are not firing.
 What can I do?